...

 • Multi-language translation capabilities for language learners

-If you somehow think Gemini can be the perfect pick, you should go through my guide on ChatGPT vs Gemini as I have compared them across different metrics.
+If you somehow think Google Gemini can be the perfect pick, you should go through my guide on ChatGPT vs Gemini, as I have compared them across different metrics.

 2. Perplexity AI

-I love using it when I need to find peer reviewed sources or recent news articles to back up an argument in a research paper.
+I use it to find peer-reviewed sources or the latest news to back up my research arguments.

 Key Features: